shashfrankenstien/iheart-cli/README.md

 ## TODO

 * Improve messages while in use
-* Show a meaningful message if VLC is not installed
 * Add tests
 * Make it installable, probably through pip - [Great read](https://matthew-brett.github.io/pydagogue/installing_scripts.html)